From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Problem formulation

 where $\mathcal{S}_v(G) \in \mathcal{S}_\mathcal{V}(\mathcal{G})$ denotes the set of all subgraphs of $G$ that contain $v$. $\mathcal{V}'$ corresponds to the set of nodes over all graphs for which the equation is verified, and in this case, the explanation $\Psi(v, G)$ is called faithful.

 \end{defn}

-Notice that a complete local factual explainer always exists, as $\Psi = \mathrm{Id}$ verifies Equation~\ref{eq:localexplanation} for every node.
-However, such explainers are rarely useful in practice, as they do not isolate concise or interpretable subgraphs.
-We therefore evaluate explanations based on their size and fidelity, as formally defined in Section~\ref{subsection:metrics}.
+Notice that a complete local factual explainer always exists, as $\Psi = \mathrm{Id}$ (identity function) verifies Equation~\ref{eq:localexplanation} for every node.
+However, such explainers are rarely useful in practice because they do not produce concise, interpretable subgraphs.
+Therefore, the explanation subgraph size is an important metric, as formally defined in Section~\ref{subsection:metrics}.

 Although Definition \ref{def:localexplanation} necessitates faithfulness of the explanation graphs and the existing methods that build explanations for GNNs mostly follow this definition, there are two major problems: \begin{itemize} \item It does not necessarily generate concise explanations.
-Generally, a good factual explanation subgraph is a sparse one \cite{surveyonexplainability2023, explainabilitytaxonomysurvey2023} which has only the most important features of the graph, i.e., nodes, edges, and node features.
-This property makes the graph more comprehensible for users. \item More importantly, this problem definition does not account for human-level understanding of the explanations.
-For example, retrieving a subgraph as a common form of explanations \cite{gnn_explainer, pgexplainer} needs additional information for the domain-experts to understand the results and make them useful in practice.
+Generally, a good factual explanation subgraph is sparse \cite{surveyonexplainability2023, explainabilitytaxonomysurvey2023}, containing only the most important graph elements: nodes, edges, and node features.

+\item More importantly, this problem definition does not account for human-level interpretability.
+For example, retrieving an explanation subgraph is common \cite{gnn_explainer, pgexplainer}, but it lacks sufficient information for understanding, which limits its usefulness in practice.

-\end{itemize} Nevertheless, these two desirable criteria are indeed compatible and aligned with each other as well as the objective of explainable AI (XAI), which attempts to make black-box AI models more interpretable for humans.
-Therefore, our goal is to design a method to enhance the understandability of the explanations while making them coherent and concise.
+\end{itemize} These criteria align with the goals of Explainable AI (XAI).
+Consequently, we aim to develop a method that enhances interpretability while maintaining conciseness.